SeekyCt/spm-practice-codes/MANUAL.md

 ## Saved Settings
 The `Manage Saved Settings` option in the menu allows you to save your settings for the mod to your Wii's NAND (to the file `pcset.bin` in the game's save folder) and they'll automatically load next time you boot the mod.
 You can also load your saved settings, load the default settings or delete them from your NAND.

+## Game Saving and Reloading
+The `Game Save Options` option in the menu allows you to save the game anywhere (it's recommended to make a backup of your save file before using this feature, if you do have any issues with it please report them either as an issue in the Github repo or by contacting me on Discord) and to reload the current save file.

 ## Return to Title Screen
 The `Return to Title Screen` option allows you to return to the main menu without needing to game over or reboot.